Marianna Bei, Ph.D.

 Dr. Bei is trained as developmental biologist, using mouse as her main experimental system and a variety of classic embryological techniques combined with targeted mutagenesis, molecular biology, genomics, proteomics and biomedical engineering.

-Her research program is devoted to understanding the molecular mechanisms controlling organ formation in vertebrates and in particular the formation and homeostasis of the skin and its appendages, the biology of stem cells and the pathways mediating scar-less skin wound healing.
+She has developed an independently funded research program devoted to understanding the molecular mechanisms controlling organ formation in vertebrates and in particular the formation and homeostasis of the skin and its appendages, the biology of stem cells and the pathways mediating skin wound healing.
+A primary focus of her research is to understand whether transcription factors exert their exquisite specificity in vivo through selective, context-dependent, protein-protein interactions and epigenetic regulation, using epithelial appendages as model systems.

 She has published more than 50 referred journal articles, book chapters, monographs and conference papers.
-Her research program is sponsored by several agencies such as National Institutes of Health, the Department of Defense, Harvard Medical School and the National Foundation for Ectodermal Dysplasias.
+Her research program is sponsored by several agencies such as National Institutes of Health, the Department of Defense, Harvard Medical School, the National Foundation for Ectodermal Dysplasias. and other agencies.

 She has mentored >20 undergraduate/graduate students and postdoctoral fellows, and has taught several courses, such as general embryology, reconstructive biotechnology, cellular and molecular physiopathology and craniofacial development.